Medical certificates and reporting absences

 For a continuation sick note, you can phone the Surgery on +44 (0)117 32 86666 to request another sick note.
 The doctor may ring you for more information.

-Medical certification for extenuating circumstances
+Medical certification for personal circumstances (formerly extenuating circumstances)

-An extenuating circumstances application may be submitted if something happens to you that impacts on your ability to complete, submit or attend a specific assessment and is significantly disruptive and outside of your control.
+A personal circumstances application may be submitted if something happens to you that impacts on your ability to complete, submit or attend a specific assessment and is significantly disruptive and outside of your control.

 - cultural adjustment/assimilation